top of page

 St. Andrew's believes that it is not necessary to always reinvent the wheel.
 Rather, when someone is doing something well, we are called to work with and support...not always run.
 This is why we are pleased to support the work of Mt.
 Zion United Methodist Church's ministry to the hungry.
 We send a team from St. Andrew's monthly to work and demonstrate God's care for the poor.

-For more information or to express an interest in joining a ministry team, email Fr Jim.
+For more information or to express an interest in joining a ministry team, email Mary Perkins.

 ANGOLA prisoners and barbed wire.jpg